Ban-hub/Point-to-Pointer/readme.md

 * Start client in development mode.
 You should be able to go to `http://localhost:3000`

+-->

 ## State of the project

- The project is still incomplete and halted development
+The project was ass part of the course System analysis and Design (CSE471) at Brac University, Dhaka, Bangladesh.